MolBIFFM/diana/README.md

 An identifier for the type of post-translational modification associate with measurements from the corresponding file.
 The default setting is `"M"`.
-Currently, up to two types of post-translational modification per time of measurement are supported in Cytoscape styles.
+Currently, up to two types of post-translational modification per time of measurement are supported by Cytoscape styles.

 ```json
 [